 Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 In particular, the area around the Col du Tourmalet, in the western end of the French Pyrenees, is home to many of the biggest names in cycling folklore.
 Within a relatively small radius of the Col du Tourmalet, you’ll find famous roads like the Hautacam, Luz Ardiden, Col d’Aspin and Col d’Aubisque.
-The pretty village of Argeles Gazost was our cycling base for all of these rides (more on that below).

 But it comes at a price: it’s tough.
 This area doesn’t really do flat, so you need to be fit.
 The gradients are more unpredictable than the Alps, the roads are generally narrower, steeper and less engineered.
 You’re also more likely to encounter some spiky weather.